ballerina-guides/integration-tutorials/transform-message-formats/README.md

 |};
 ```

-- `HealthcareReservation` is the type of the payload the resource takes as the payload.
+- `HealthcareReservation` is the record representing the request payload.
-- `HospitalReservation` is the type of the payload that the hospital service expects.
+- `HospitalReservation` is the record representing the payload expected by the hospital.
-- `ReservationResponse` is the type of the response that the hospital service returns.
+- `ReservationResponse` is the record representing the payload of the response from the hospital service.

-7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, makes a call to the backend hospital service to retrieve reservation details, and responds to the client.
+7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, transforms the payload, makes a call to the backend hospital service to make the reservation, and responds to the client.

 ```ballerina
 service /healthcare on new http:Listener(port) {